clearytv/fy_raw_compress_3/docs/forever_yours_compression_spec.md

 ## 🎯 Purpose

 Compress large RAW wedding video files into **smaller H.265 HEVC versions** using **Apple's VideoToolbox hardware encoder**.
 These files are **archival-quality proxies**: no effects, no color grading, no overlays.
-They must look and sound exactly like the original — just smaller.
+They must look and sound exactly like the original — just smaller in size.

 ---